kevinstl-org/apiease-docs/docs/docs/requests/trigger-requests-via-cron-schedule.md

 2. In the **Trigger** column, click the plus icon.
 3. Select **Cron**.
 4. Enter a cron expression (minute, hour, day-of-month, month, day-of-week) such as `0 * * * *` for hourly or `0 2 * * *` for 2 AM daily.
-5. Choose the timezone that matches when the request should run.
-6. Save.
+5. Save.
 APIEase will run the request whenever the expression matches.

 ## Tips
 - Cron uses a 5-field format: minute, hour, day of month, month, day of week.